Monsters at Work

 Monsters at Work is an American animated sitcom developed by Bobs Gannaway that premiered on Disney+ on July 7, 2021, as part of Pixar's Monsters, Inc. franchise.
 Based on and a direct continuation of Monsters, Inc., it features the voices of John Goodman and Billy Crystal reprising their roles as James P. "Sulley" Sullivan and Mike Wazowski from the original film and the 2013 prequel Monsters University; several other voice actors from the films reprise their roles as guests.
 Unlike other animated productions in the Monsters, Inc. franchise, Pixar did not produce the series.
 It was instead produced by Disney Television Animation and was the studio's second series to be based on a Pixar film after Buzz Lightyear of Star Command, on which Pixar served as a co-producer studio.

 A second season premiered on Disney Channel on April 5, 2024.
-The series received generally positive reviews from critics.
+The first season of the series received mixed reviews from critics.